Kinhoshi/nevessa-ai/README.md

-# Nevessa - Your AI Coding Tutor
+# Nevessa AI

-Nevessa is an AI-powered coding tutor designed to help you with your programming tasks.
+Nevessa is an AI-powered coding agent designed to help you with your programming tasks.
 It can list files, read their contents, execute Python scripts, and even write new files for you.

 ## Features